finkinfridom/git-merge-conflict/conflicting-file.md

-# This is going to be the content on main
+# [UPDATE] This is going to be the content on main